Cynosure-North/SSG/README.md

 # Vedette
-This is a *very* simple Static site generator.
+This is a *very* simple static site generator.

 It takes a file structure, and copies it.
-If any of the file are .md convert them to .html files. uses jinja2 templates
+If any of the file are .md it converts them to .html files.
+The templates are made in jinja2.

 ## To use
 1. Make sure dependancies are installed